ConIT-AG/tartt-sdk-ios/README.md

             // Now Loading is completed and that should be refelcted in your GUI }

-11. **Communicating with the World**
+11. **Receiving communication requests from the AR-World**

     Wikitude informs you about pages that have been found in the camarea or if the page lost its focus.
     You can reflect this to the GUI by showing appropriate message like 'Please scan page'.
 Hide this hint again as soon as a page is found.
+You might also get custom requests from the world if your app supports them (like 'Add a product to basket' or 'Open products detail page').

         if ( [[URL absoluteString] hasPrefix:@"architectsdk://augmentationsOnEnterFieldOfVision"])
         {